nicklas-rn/WBC-Seperation/README.md

 ```
 python --version
 ```
 If Python is installed, this command will display the installed version.
 Otherwise, go to https://www.python.org/downloads/ and download Python for your operating system.
-Please make sure to install Python 3.10.x and **not** 3.12.x
+Please make sure to install **version 3.10** or lower.
 ### 1.3 Install Packages
 This software uses a few Python packages.
 To install them, enter the following command:
 ```